 On June 23, 2020, the Company closed its IPO.
 Lawsuits were filed on August 28, 2020 and September 11, 2020 against the Company, certain of its executive officers and directors, and the underwriters of the IPO.
-On December 3, 2020, the U.S. District Court for the Southern District of California consolidated the two actions, appointed Lin Shen, Lingjun Lin and Fusheng Lin to serve as Lead Plaintiffs, and approved Glancy Prongay & Murray LLP to be Lead Plaintiffs' Counsel.
+On December 3, 2020, the U.S. District Court for the Southern District of California ("SDCA") consolidated the two actions, appointed Lin Shen, Lingjun Lin and Fusheng Lin to serve as Lead Plaintiffs, and approved Glancy Prongay & Murray LLP to be Lead Plaintiffs' Counsel.
 Lead Plaintiffs filed their first amended complaint on February 4, 2021.
 Together with the underwriters of the IPO, the Company moved to dismiss the first amended complaint.
 On September 1, 2021, the court granted the Company's motion to dismiss, dismissing Lead Plaintiffs' claims without prejudice.
 On September 22, 2021, Lead Plaintiffs filed their second amended complaint.
 Together with the underwriters of the IPO, the Company moved to dismiss the second amended complaint on November 15, 2021.
 On January 13, 2023, the court again granted our motion to dismiss, dismissing Lead Plaintiffs' claims for failure to state a claim without prejudice.
 On February 3, 2023, Lead Plaintiffs filed their third amended complaint, adding information allegedly produced to Plaintiffs in response to freedom of information requests.
 The third amended complaint alleges that the Company's registration statement and related prospectus for the IPO contained false and misleading statements and omissions in violation of the Securities Act by failing to disclose that (i) the Company had overbilled government payors for Preparent tests beginning in 2019 and ending in or before early 2020; (ii) there was a high probability that the Company had received, and would have to refund, a material amount of overpayments from government payors for Preparent tests; (iii) in February 2020 the Company ended a supposedly improper marketing practice on which the competitiveness of the Company's business depended; and (iv) the Company was suffering from material negative trends with respect to testing volumes, average selling prices for its tests, and revenues.
 Lead Plaintiffs seek certification as a class, unspecified compensatory damages, interest, costs and expenses including attorneys' fees, and unspecified extraordinary, equitable, and/or injunctive relief.
 The Company filed a motion to dismiss the third amended complaint with prejudice on March 20, 2023, which the court granted on July 12, 2023.
 Lead Plaintiffs filed a notice of appeal on August 11, 2023 and the appeal is currently before the United States Court of Appeals for the Ninth Circuit (Case No: 23-55716) with appellate briefing concluded and submitted by the parties in March 2024.
 Subject to a reservation of rights, the Company is advancing expenses subject to indemnification to the underwriters of the IPO.
-In March 2024, the Company and plaintiffs agreed to settle the litigation, subject to negotiation and entry into definitive and binding agreements and court approval, for an amount of \$1.0 million.
-This amount is included in accrued expenses and other current liabilities as of June 30, 2024.
-Subsequently, the appellate court granted the parties' joint motion to stay the appeal and remand the case to the district court for settlement purposes.
+In March 2024, the Company and Lead Plaintiffs agreed to settle the litigation, subject to negotiation and entry into definitive and binding agreements and court approval, for an amount of \$1.0 million.
+This amount is included in accrued expenses and other current liabilities as of September 30, 2024.
+The Company and Lead Plaintiffs entered into a stipulation and agreement of settlement filed with the District Court on September 19, 2024 and on September 23, 2024, Lead Plaintiffs filed an unopposed motion with the District Court for preliminary approval of class action settlement.